Dziobek equilibrium configurations on a sphere: introduction

+We obtain a criterion similar to that of Otto Dziobek for the Dziobek equilibrium configurations in the n-body problem on a sphere.
+If the potential is attractive (repulsive), there is an obstacle for the equilibrium configurations, namely, the particles could not lie on one hemisphere.
+By this property, we can further separate the criterion into two sets of equations.
+One set of the equations can be used to determine the manifold in the configuration space that admits equilibrium configurations, then the other set of equations can be used to determine the corresponding masses.

 The paper is organized as follows.
-In Section \ref{sec:cnbp}, we recall the basic setting of the curved $N$-body problem in $\S^3$ and prove some basic facts about special central configurations.
-In Section \ref{sec:Mn}, we present several examples of special central configurations in $\S^3$, which leads to the existence of special central configurations formed by $N$ masses for any $N\ge3$.
-In Section \ref{sec:dscc}, we extend the concept of special central configurations to $\S^n$ and define Dziobek special central configurations.
-We obtain a nice criterion for them.
-Then we write the criterion in another equivalent form.
-In Section \ref{sec:app}, we return to the curved $N$-body problem in $\S^3$.
-We apply the criterion obtained to study special central configurations of 3 bodies on $\S^1$, 4 bodies on $\S^2$, and 5 bodies in $\S^3$.
-The existence of a new family of 4 bodies (5 bodies) on $\S^2$ $(\S^3)$ is established.
-Interestingly, these special central configurations show that there are at least two special central configurations for 4 (5) equal masses.
+In Section \ref{sec:basic}, we discuss the basic setting of the n-body problem on a sphere and the equilibrium configurations.
+In Section \ref{sec:de}, we define the Dziobek equilibrium configurations and obtain a criterion.
+Then we separate the criterion into two sets.
+In Section \ref{sec:cnbp}, we turn to the \emph{curved n-body problem} in $\S^3$.
+We apply the criterion to equilibrium configurations of three- four- and five-body in $\S^3$ and discuss the stability of associated equilibria.
+We discuss the derivative of the Cayley-Menger determinant in the Appendix.